 The organs that can be donated by a living donor include:

 - Part of the pancreas

-- Part of the liver
+- A portion of the liver

 - Part of the intestine

-- Small portion of hip bones
+- A small portion of hip bones

 The organs which can be donated by deceased donors include the following: